Specialist schools

 Schools for students with social, behaviour and/or learning needs

-The following three schools are for students:
+The following 3 schools are for students who:

 These needs impact in home, school and community settings.
 Local learning support services have been accessed and are unable to meet needs.